ejakah/Amc-individual-lab/README.md

 • Create a GitHub repository for the project.
 # Milestone 2
 • Code development
-• Clone project code from our GitHub to Linux machine.
+• Clone project code from our GitHub to a Linux machine.
 # Milestone 3:
  Docker Containerization and Kubernetes Cluster Setup
 # Objective:
 Containerize the web application using Docker.
-Deploy a Kubernetes cluster (minikube) for container orchestration.
+Set-up Kubernetes cluster (minikube) for container orchestration.
 # Tasks:
 • Develop a Dockerfile to containerize the application.
 • Build a Docker image of the web application.
-• Deploy a Kubernetes cluster within the chosen cloud environment.
+• Set up Kubernetes cluster within the chosen cloud environment.
 • Configure the kubectl tool for interaction with the cluster.
 # Milestone 4:
 Kubernetes Deployment and Load Balancer Integration
 Objective: Develop Kubernetes deployment YAML files for the web application, initiate the deployment, and integrate a Kubernetes Load Balancer service for efficient traffic distribution.
 # Tasks:
-• Create Kubernetes deployment YAML files specifying resources, environment variables.
+• Create Kubernetes deployment YAML files specifying resources and environment variables.
 • Initiate the deployment of the web application to the Kubernetes cluster.
 • Set up a Kubernetes LoadBalancer service for external access.
 # Milestone 5: